praetoriandigital/cub-java/README.md

 # Cub Client for Java [![Build Status](https://travis-ci.org/praetoriandigital/cub-java.svg?branch=master)](https://travis-ci.org/praetoriandigital/cub-java)

-Cub OneSource is our system for user authorization and management.
+Cub is our system for user authorization and management.

 It provides an API for data access and the [cub widget](https://github.com/praetoriandigital/cub-docs) that implements UI for most common user functionalities.